kiranbakale/AMI-Readme/docs/environment_configure.md

   registry.gitlab.com/gitlab-org/gitlab-environment-toolkit:latest
 ```

-You can also use a simplified command if you store your environment outside of the toolkit.
+You can also use a simplified command if you store your environment outside the toolkit.
 Using the folder structure below you're able to store multiple environments alongside each other and when using the Toolkit's container you can simply pass in a single folder and still have access to all your different environments.

 ```sh
 get_environments